About Alex Beard

 Alex’s New Orleans studio, like his New York studio before it, has become the hub of an art career that has blossomed into more than just a creative endeavor; but also a successful enterprise.
 Alex’s studio is open to the public in a way that encourages and fosters interaction between the artist and his audience.
 Vanity Fair magazine singled Alex out as “... an accomplished artist, an adventurer and an accidental entrepreneur.”

-Alex’s critically-acclaimed, best-selling Tales From the Watering Hole collection of illustrated children’s picture books, and his series of Impossible Puzzles for adults have become the inspiration for a unique body of products created to extend the dialogue between artist and consumer.
+Alex’s critically-acclaimed, best-selling Tales From the Watering Hole collection of illustrated children’s picture books, and his series of unique puzzles for adults have become the inspiration for a unique body of products created to extend the dialogue between artist and consumer.
 In addition to his books and puzzles, Alex’s original artwork has been transformed into an impressive line of successful products at the national retail level, including, journals, sketchbooks, art and activity kits, and games for both the children’s and adult markets.

 A firm believer that art is a medium that should be accessible to everyone, Alex uses uncommon avenues to share the creative experience with people of all ages.